elk-audio/elk-docs/documents/sensei_configuration_format.md

 # Sensor Hardware

 The hardware specific config.
-This will be handled differently depending on what hw frontend is used, and not all hardware frontend have support for all options.
+This will be handled differently depending on what hardware frontend is used, and not all hardware frontend have support for all options.

   * "hardware_type" -  The physical type of sensor used.
-This will be handled differently depending on the hw frontend used.
+This will be handled differently depending on the hardware frontend used.
 Recognised values are:"analog_input_pin, "digital_input_pin", "digital_output_pin", "ribbon", "button", "encoder", "n_way_switch", "stepped_output", "multiplexer", "imu_pitch", "imu_roll", imu_yaw".
   * "pins" - A list of the physical pins the sensor is connected to.
 The number of pins depend on the sensor hardware type.
   * "adc_resolution" - For analog inputs, this represents the resolution of the analog to digital converter.
   * "delta_ticks" -  The update speed of the output represented as a fraction of the main tick rate of the controller.